melbournebioinformatics/MelBioInf_docs/docs/tutorials/unix/unix.md

     If a file is in a compressed format, you will need to decompress it first before you view it with `less`.

     For example, the `gunzip` command will decompress a fastq.gz file.

+    Alternatively, you can view the contents of an uncompressed file by printing it to the screen with the command `zcat`.

 When you are using `less`, you can move forward or backwards one line at a time